Enjoy a More Natural Smile with Composite Dental Fillings

 Family & Cosmetic Dentistry some of the most aesthetic restorations available today, but they are strong and long-lasting as well.

 Dental Fillings—The Best Solution for Tooth Restoration

 Family & Cosmetic Dentistry, we rely on high-quality materials, latest technology, and advanced techniques to create restorations for our patients that last a lifetime.
 Our goal is to create results that are designed to be virtually undetectable.
 We use tooth-colored fillings as restorations when our patients have:

 How do I know if I need a filling?

 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Panchal or Moses direct you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Panchal directs you to the appropriate dental treatment for your situation.
 We typically recommend fillings as the best solution for restoring teeth that have severe tooth decay, cracks, chips and cavities.

 Cavity Prevention — What can I do to prevent the need for a filling?

 The best way to fight cavities and maintain healthy gums and teeth is to keep up on your daily habit of proper oral hygiene.
 Here are 5 ways to ward off tooth decay and prevent cavities:

 - Come in to our office for a comprehensive oral exam and regular cleanings.

 - Brush after meals and use an antimicrobial mouthwash.